More theological noir from Árgos Panóptës

 By Stuart Moston

-Three months after firing her lovable but penniless upper-class English boyfriend, American heiress Saffron Alexander decides she has made a mistake.
+Three months after firing her lovable but penniless upper-class English boyfriend, American heiress Saffron Alexander decides she's made a mistake.

 But as she heads for England to tell Julian Penvellyn-FitzNorbert he must propose to her, Saffron is unaware that in the meantime he’s got engaged to someone else.